DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 * Turn the multi-dimensional result into vectors using a [`Flatten`](https://keras.io/api/layers/reshaping_layers/flatten/) layer
 * Next, add a `Dense` layer with 64 neurons and `'relu'` activation
 * Finally, create the `Dense` layer with 1 neuron - this will be the output
+    * The output layer should have an activation - use the appropriate activation for the binary classification class

 As optimizer use [`SGD`](https://keras.io/api/optimizers/sgd/) with the following parameters: